maxpert/marmot/README.md

 it's own changes to database) the **last writer** will always win.
 This means there is NO serializability guarantee of a transaction spanning multiple tables.
 This is a design choice, in order to avoid any sort of global locking, and performance.

+## Limitations
+Right now there are a few limitations on current solution:
+ - You can't watch tables selectively on a DB.
+This is due to various limitations around snapshot and restore mechanism.
+ - WAL mode required - since your DB is going to be processed by multiple processes the only way to have multi-process changes reliably is via WAL.
+ - Marmot is eventually consistent.
+This simply means rows can get synced out of order, and `SERIALIZABLE` assumptions on transactions might not hold true anymore.

 ## Features

 ![Eventually Consistent](https://img.shields.io/badge/Eventually%20Consistent-✔️-green)